13 Dec ESI Webinar Summary – Brownfield Land Development: Transfer of Pollution Risk

 We recently held another successful ‘Beyond Remediation’ webinar, looking at the different aspects of risk management that focus on commercial project management and leadership aspects more than technical.

-Jon Cooke, Managing Director at ESI, was joined by Duncan Spencer, Director at EDIA, to offer delegates insight on how liabilities associated with historical pollution may not be completely dealt with through the planning process and development of brownfield land.
+Jon Cooke, Managing Director at ESI, now part of Stantec, was joined by Duncan Spencer, Director at EDIA, to offer delegates insight on how liabilities associated with historical pollution may not be completely dealt with through the planning process and development of brownfield land.

 What is Environmental Insurance?